Download New Zealand Detailed Itinerary

 After breakfast, enjoy a city sightseeing tour of Wellington along with a tour of the Parliament Buildings, including the “Beehive”, so called because of its unusual shape.
 We also visit Old St Paul’s Cathedral, one of the oldest wooden churches of New Zealand.

-We then travel to the top of Mount Victoria which offers panoramic views of the city, the picturesque harbour, Cook Strait and even the South Island on a clear day.
+We then travel to the top of Mount Victoria which offers panoramic views of the city, the picturesque harbor, Cook Strait and even the South Island on a clear day.
 We visit the Botanic Gardens to see the Begonia House and Rose Gardens where you can view Victoria University from its gardens.

 After lunch, we tour Te Papa Tongarewa – The Museum of New Zealand.
 Set on the magnificent Wellington waterfront, Te Papa brings to life the stories of people who live in New Zealand with stunning perspectives on the country's environment, history and culture.